Interviews

 After the Second Interview

-Firstly, you’ll have more information about the role and company culture.
-Secondly, you’ll have a better sense of whether or not you’re a good fit for the role.
-You can use all of this information to tailor your email.
+Your second interview will give you more insight into the role and company culture.
+You’ll also have a better sense of whether you’re a good fit for the position.
+My advice?
+Use all of this information to tailor your email.

 Subject line: About the second [Job Title] interview at [Company Name]